-I'm excited to announce I've been selected as a speaker for this year's HippoCamp 2017, Hippocampus Magazine's annual nonfiction writers conference.
+I'm excited to announce I'll be speaking at HippoCamp 2018, Hippocampus Magazine's annual nonfiction writers conference.

-I'll be teaching a 1-hour session the Saturday of the conference: "How to Open Your Memoir With Immediate Impact."
+I'll be teaching a 1-hour session: "How to Open Your Memoir With Immediate Impact."

 No two memoirs are alike, but they must accomplish similar goals.
 The first scenes of your memoir have to do more than just hook the reader.
 Like novels, memoirs don’t necessarily need to drop people into “in the middle of the action,” but the language must convey a sense of urgency as well as introduce the themes of the overall narrative.
 Think of your memoir’s first chapter as the first petal unfolding to reveal the depth and color of an entire plant.